Neural Signals Generate Clinical Notes in the Wild

-Table~\ref{tab:main_results_with_patient_history} compares \method against unimodal baselines using either text-only or text with handcrafted EEG features as input, evaluated on test samples containing patient history.
-We report results for two \method variants: \textbf{CELM-SCC}, which uses sequence context compression to compress and produce a fixed number of projected EEG tokens, and \textbf{\method}, which uses non-compressed EEG representations via sequence context alignment.
-When EEG features are provided, most baseline LLMs show modest improvements over text-only inputs on S0002 ($0.1912\rightarrow0.2483$), except LLaMA-3.1-8B, which fails due to its 8K token context limit.
-However, on S0001, performance degrades across baselines due to greater report complexity introduced by multiple sections.
+Table~\ref{tab:main_results_with_patient_history} compares the report generation performance of \method on test samples from both sites containing patient history.
+It compares against unimodal baselines that use either text-only or text with handcrafted EEG features as input, and finetuned multimodal baselines that use EEG foundation model embeddings.
+We report results for two \method variants: \textbf{\methodscc}, which uses sequence context

+compression to compress and produce a fixed number of projected EEG tokens, and \textbf{\method}, which uses non-compressed EEG representations via sequence context alignment.
+Incorporating EEG features yields modest gains over text-only on S0002 ($0.1912\rightarrow0.2483$) except for LLaMA-3.1-8B, which fails due to its 8K context limit.
+On S0001, performance degrades due to greater multi-section report complexity.
+Finetuned multimodal baselines, which align EEG foundation embeddings with the language space via linear projection, achieve the best baseline performance.
+However, the marginal gains relative to the additional training overhead underscore the fundamental challenge of EEG-language alignment.

-Both \method variants substantially outperform all baselines across all metrics, with \method achieving the best results.
-On average, \method yields a two-fold improvement over the strongest baseline across both sites and all evaluation metrics.
-For example, on the ROUGE score for S0002, performance improves from $0.2886$ to $0.6408$ relative to the strongest baseline.
-Although CELM-SCC outperforms the baselines, its performance gap relative to the non-compressed model ($0.4487$ vs $0.6408$) underscores an important open challenge.
-This leads to an important future direction of developing efficient compression strategies that preserve clinically relevant information from long EEG sequences while remaining within LLM context constraints.
+Both \method variants substantially outperform all baselines across metrics, with \method achieving approximately two-fold improvement over the strongest baseline on both sites (e.g., ROUGE on S0002: $0.3084 \rightarrow 0.6408$).
+Although \methodscc outperforms the baselines, its performance gap relative to the non-compressed model ($0.4487$ vs $0.6408$) highlights a key trade-off between compression and performance for ELMs.
+This leads to an important future direction: developing compression and alignment strategies that preserve clinically relevant information while scaling to longer EEG sequences.